Skip to main content

 Snell is pleased to announce that we have achieved FSSC 22000, a stringent and internationally recognised food safety management certification.
 To ensure food safety throughout the supply chain, FSSC 22000 is based on ISO 22000 but incorporates additional technical standards and sector-specific requirements.

 According to FSSC's publicly accessible register, Snell is one of the first warehousing companies in New Zealand to achieve FSSC 22000.
-Snell's two largest facilities, based in Auckland and Chistchurch, are now FSSC 22000 certified with preparations underway to have our Hamilton and Wellington sites ISO 22000 certified by April 2025.
+Snell's two largest facilities, based in Auckland and Christchurch, are now FSSC 22000 certified with preparations underway to have our Hamilton and Wellington sites ISO 22000 certified by April 2025.
 This is a key step in progressing our Hamilton and Wellington sites to FSSC 22000.

 At its inception, the standard now known as FSSC 22000 was based on the key requirements for global food manufacturing giants, such as Coca-Cola, NestlĂ©, Heinz and others.
 By ensuring thier suppliers met a singular standard, the organisations can have confidence in the quality of their products in the market.